The calibre template language¶

 Asimov, Isaac/The Foundation/The Foundation - Isaac Asimov

-The slashes are text, which is put into the template where it appears.
-For example, if your template is:
+.
+Such text is left where it appears.
+For example, if the template is:

 {author_sort} Some Important Text {title}/{title} - {authors}